Our guide to buying French antiques

 What do you think makes The French House different from other dealers?

-It’s taken a long time to achieve the business model that suits our business and our life, but it enables The French House to acquire a constant supply of fresh stock at competitive prices for both our York and London showrooms.
+It’s taken a long time to achieve the business model that suits our business and our life, but it enables The French House to acquire a constant supply of fresh stock at competitive prices.
 We source pieces for individual and trade clients, making several trips a year to ensure that our stock is constantly changing.
 We keep up to date with interior trends to ensure that we don’t get stuck in a style rut and become complacent.
-For example, heavily carved beds were very popular when we first opened, but more recently lighter framed or Louis style and cane beds prove more popular, so we adapt to these trends.
+For example, heavily carved beds were very popular when we first opened, but more recently lighter framed or Louis XVI style and cane beds prove more popular, so we adapt to these trends.
 It’s important to us as a business and as individuals to keep growing and developing.

 À bientôt!